jbthomas50/BoardFootCalculator/README.md

 ## The idea
 To have an easy system to calculate and store the board footage needed for a specific project.
 This will be a simple list of projects that will expand to the individual components and their dimensions.

+### Possible additional features
+ - Organize project with wood types
+ - Add price per board foot for specific wood types (entered by user)
+ - Calculate price for full project
+ - research API or other way to find price per board foot instead of by user input